A Glug of Oil

 Giant Yorkshire puddings made with self raising flour.

 This post may contain affiliate links.
-As an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.

-Now, Gordon Ramsay says to make the Yorkshire pudding batter and leave it for an hour at room temperature before using it.
+Now, Gordon Ramsay says to make the Yorkshire pudding batter and leave it at room temperature for an hour before using it.

-Actually, I'm sure he's also said that overnight is better, I can't remember where I read that, but it was in one of his books.
+Actually, I'm sure he's also said that overnight is better, I can't remember where I read that; it was in one of his books.
+I leave my batter to rest for about 30 minutes.

 Yorkshire Pudding is usually served with a traditional Sunday roast dinner.